yannick-c/yannick-couzinie.github.io/_pages/publications.md

   You can also find my articles on <a href="https://arxiv.org/search/math?searchtype=author&query=Couzini%C3%A9%2C+Y">arXiv</a>.
 {% endif %}

-Note: This list contains papers I both main-authored and co-authored, check the links for the site of the publication to see the full list of authors.
+Note: Papers with a star at the end are papers I did not first-author.

 {% include base_path %}